- Michael Mann

 - Release Date

 Director Michael Mann’s Public Enemies reaches into the glamorous 1930s-era gangster genre to score another symphony of crime on par with his earlier work.
-Rather than creating his own characters, Mann meticulously recreates the lives of several iconic figures in true-crime; Bryan Burrough’s text Public Enemies: America’s Greatest Crime Wave and the Birth of the FBI, 1933-34 provides historically accurate source material for Mann to reformat.
+Rather than creating his own characters, Mann meticulously recreates the lives of several iconic figures in true crime.
+Bryan Burrough’s text Public Enemies: America’s Greatest Crime Wave and the Birth of the FBI, 1933-34 provides historically accurate source material for Mann to reformat.
 Though Burrough’s book thoroughly examined the lives of several Depression-era criminals like Bonnie and Clyde, Baby Face Nelson, and Alvin Karpis, Mann streamlines and cleverly dramatizes the episodic tome into a tale primarily about bank robber John Dillinger.

 Mann wants to tell a modern story, since Dillinger and Billie are timeless character archetypes, and reflect that with his camerawork.
-But leaving them in their chosen flapper era suggests a classicism that Mann’s occasionally haphazard digital photography fails to capture.
+But leaving them in their chosen era suggests a classicism that Mann’s occasionally haphazard digital photography fails to capture.
 Perhaps he’s trying to imbue a sense of realism into this heavily romanticized world of gangsters and Tommy Guns, punctuated by his signature of deafeningly loud and exhilarating shootouts.
-After all, Dillinger is gunned down just after watching the Golden Age hit Manhattan Melodrama, a filmic production of Dillinger’s gangster reality, suggesting that the Gable-Powell-Loy film is less real than Mann’s.
+After all, Dillinger is gunned down just after watching the Golden Age hit Manhattan Melodrama, a cinematic production of Dillinger’s gangster reality, suggesting that the Gable-Powell-Loy film is less real than Mann’s.
 So, if the director’s intent is realism as it compares to melodrama, perhaps the digital photography captures that feeling.
-Unfortunately, any sense of period realism goes further unsupported every time Otis Taylor’s modern electric banjo-rock tune “Ten Thousand Slaves” curiously plays on the soundtrack otherwise comprised of old-timey hits.
+Unfortunately, any sense of period realism goes further unsupported every time Otis Taylor’s modern electric banjo-rock tune “Ten Thousand Slaves” curiously plays on a soundtrack otherwise comprised of old-timey hits.

 It’s a small tragedy that such stylistic flourishes prevent Public Enemies from being the great crime epic it should be, nearing on par with Mann’s own De Niro-Pacino coupling Heat.
-Like that film, cop and crook share barely any screentime here, save for a single poignant meeting in the second act.
-Depp and Bale give fine performances both, particularly Depp’s somewhat understated rambunctiousness as Dillinger, a man the audience wholeheartedly empathizes with by the finale.
+Like that film, cop and crook share barely any screen time here, save for a single poignant meeting in the second act.
+Depp and Bale give excellent performances both, particularly Depp’s somewhat understated rambunctiousness as Dillinger, a man the audience wholeheartedly empathizes with by the finale.
 Bale has less to do, however, because any motivation beyond merely catching the criminal is absent from the script by Mann, Ann Biderman, and Ronan Bennett.
-Just before the end credits, titles tells us Purvis committed suicide in 1960; perhaps Mann should have hinted at Purvis’ eventual outcome, delved into his background, or given the character some shades beyond your typical duty-bound G-Man.
+Just before the end credits, titles tell us Purvis committed suicide in 1960; perhaps Mann should have hinted at Purvis’ eventual outcome, delved into his background, or given the character some shades beyond your typical duty-bound G-Man.
 Had Bale’s character been fleshed out to match his costar, this film might’ve been a diptych instead of a portrait.

 And so, Depp carries the film on his shoulders; his one-man band plays all those charming notes, and his devilish smile evokes how being bad can be so good.
 Though, it could be argued that he underplays the role—his Dillinger is certainly no Hunter S. Thompson or Jack Sparrow.
-Alongside him, Cotillard proves her Best Actress Oscar for La Vie en Rose wasn’t a fluke, that her acting chops extend beyond a single great performance.
+Alongside him, Cotillard proves her Best Actress Oscar for La Vie en Rose wasn’t a fluke, that her acting chops extend beyond a single excellent performance.
 Her presence humanizes Depp’s Dillinger, and together they have wonderful onscreen chemistry.
 Until their characters meet and their relationship begins to flourish, Dillinger remains a wild child running free without purpose, leaving us detached.
 Only when they come together, about a third of the way in, does the film pick up, set clear stakes, and start to engage us.